Uptown Station

 Uptown Station is an intermodal transportation center in Normal, Illinois, United States.
 It is served by Amtrak, the national railroad passenger system, and is the major intercity rail station in north-central Illinois.
 It appears on Amtrak timetables as Bloomington–Normal.

 Amtrak runs two routes through the station–the Lincoln Service and the Texas Eagle.
 This was also a stop for the Ann Rutledge until April 2007.
-Amtrak Thruway motorcoach routes serve the station via Davenport, Galesburg, Peoria, Champaign/Urbana, and Indianapolis.
+Amtrak Thruway motorcoach routes serve the station via Davenport, Galesburg, Peoria, Champaign–Urbana, and Indianapolis.

-In 2014, 261,631 train passengers boarded or alighted from Amtrak trains at Uptown Station, making it the fourth busiest Amtrak station in the Midwest behind Chicago, Milwaukee, and St. Louis.
+In 2022, 178,018 train passengers boarded or alighted from Amtrak trains at Uptown Station, making it the second busiest Amtrak station in Illinois behind Chicago.
 This is primarily due to the large number of passengers traveling to and from Chicago and St. Louis.

+In 2019 Uptown station was the 44th busiest Amtrak station in the United States with 229,894 passengers.

 Former facilities

 Union Depot

 The original station serving Bloomington-Normal was Bloomington Union Depot.
 This station was located on Bloomington's west side, just south of West Washington Street and on the west side of the Chicago & Alton Railroad tracks.
 It had been constructed in the mid-1880s, and survived well into the Amtrak era because Bloomington-Normal is located along the most direct route from Chicago to St. Louis.
 The station was closed on June 10, 1990 to be replaced by a much smaller facility in Normal.
 Seven years later, on October 31, 1997, a then-partially demolished Union Station was destroyed by fire.